noraworld/dotfiles/README.md

 The Emacs configuration file is probably no longer updated, sorry x(

 ## How to setup
 All you have to do is run the setup script.
+See also the below problem solutions if no work well.

 **NOTICE:** You need to change directories so you can run it in dotfiles directory.